It can be hard to go from two salaries to one, but even harder to leave your little one at a nursery or with a nanny all day.

 All kinds of content needs to be created and reviewed before it goes online, which means that there are constantly opportunities for writers and editors.
 You may be comfortable writing about pretty much every subject, or you might want to write for a specific niche; either way there are plenty of opportunities available.
 It’s easy to find writing and editing work to sign up as a writer.

 While this might not sound like the most exciting job, the work is regular and pays well.
 Plus, if you generally feel frazzled at the end of the day, this could be for you, as you don’t have to think creatively or come up with well-written content.
 This is super simple work for anyone able to type quickly and efficiently.
 It could be worth giving this a try for some extra cash, and there are jobs available at Flexjobs.

 Most stay-at-home mums are used to helping their kids with homework, and can easily make extra cash helping out other kids.
 The higher your level of education in a particular subject, the more you can make.
 This is a great way to make some money online by doing something you’re familiar with and good at, plus it’s more personal than some of the other jobs on this list.
-Tutoring jobs are constantly available on Paper Fellows, Chegg, Academized, or Boomessays.
+Tutoring jobs are constantly available on Paper Fellows, Chegg or Academized.

 8. Market your skills

 Just because you’ve left the workplace doesn’t mean you’ve forgotten all of your valuable skills and knowledge.
 Plenty of mums still have valuable talents, and they can sell their advice online.
 Make sure you’re able to write down your advice in a clear and coherent way to make sure people recognise your worth.
 You can then advertise and sell your advice on Ingenio or Oodle.

 9. Sell articles to publications